meeting-rs/meeting.rs/README.md

 just coordinator
 ```

+Then follow these steps:

+1. For each user, open a browser tab and navigate to the following address: http://localhost:3000.
+2. Once the page loads, you will find two buttons: "Video and Audio Sharing" and "Screen Sharing".
+Click on the button corresponding to the content you want to share.
+3. The browser will prompt you for permissions.
+Grant the respective permissions depending on your choice (e.g., camera and microphone access for video and audio sharing, screen sharing permission for screen sharing).
+4. After granting the necessary permissions, enter the same passphrase as the other user.
+This passphrase ensures that both users are connected to the same session.
-Then, for each user, open http://localhost:3000 in a browser tab, grant camera and microphone permissions, and enter the same passphrase.
-Both users will be able to see each other in real-time immediately.
-For more details, you can view the web console of your browser.
+5. Instantly, both users will be able to see each other in real-time.

+For more detailed information, you can access the web console of your browser.

 ## Deployment